-The MiF program is a non-thesis degree program comprised of a total of 30 credits in course work together with the seminar series (Finance Practicum) and the internship requirement.
-The program starts in early September and runs 9 months until late May.
+The MiF program is a non-thesis degree program comprised of a total of 30 credits in course work which starts in early September and runs 12 months until late August.

-First two weeks in the program are devoted to intensive remedial courses in Accounting, Statistics, and Excel, running 5 days a week.
+First weeks in the program, Pre-Terms, are devoted to intensive remedial courses in Accounting, Financial Statement Analysis and Economics for Managers running 5 days a week.
 These remedial courses may be waived for students with demonstrated background in these topics.

-Masters in Finance program at the Sabancı University Sabancı School of Management is a rigorous and challenging 9-month full-time program.
+Masters in Finance program at the Sabancı University Sabancı School of Management is a rigorous and challenging 12-month part-time program.
 In addition to attending the classes on a mandatory basis, the students are expected to participate actively in discussions held in classes.

 The practical application of finance theory will be demonstrated with in-class examples, simulation exercises, and various projects at CAFE, the Center for Applied Finance Education.
 Students will spend a significant amount of time in CAFE to gain the necessary experience on the technology, hardware equipment, and software programs that are integral parts of any professional financial organization in the business world.

 The graduates of the program will have taken 30 credit hours of master level courses.
-The students will have had 550 official contact hours, excluding the required attendance to the seminars involving practical finance issues, and excluding the time spent for the internship.
+The students will have had 550 official contact hours.

 To continue in good academic standing, MiF students must maintain a cumulative grade point average (CGPA) of 3.00 or above in each term.
 If the CGPA is below 2.00, the student will be dismissed.
 To graduate, the student must complete the program with a CGPA of 3.00 or above.